Kenny Rogers: Personal life

 At Beaver Dam Farms, a former estate in Colbert, Georgia, Rogers kept a pet goat named Smitty.
 He originally acquired the animal from a friend in 2008.
 According to Rogers, the goat was "(his) center", providing a calming influence after long and stressful touring schedules.

 Marriages

 Rogers was married five times and had five children.
 His first marriage was to Janice Gordon on May 15, 1958; they divorced in April 1960 with one child, Carole Lynne.
 He married his second wife, Jean, in October 1960 and divorced her in 1963.
 His third marriage was to Margo Anderson in October 1963; they divorced in 1975, with one child.
-He married his fourth wife Marianne Gordon on October 1, 1977, and they divorced in 1993, with one child.
+He married his fourth wife, actress Marianne Gordon, on October 1, 1977, and they divorced in 1993, with one son, Christopher.
 His fifth marriage was to Wanda Miller on June 1, 1997.
 They had twin sons and were married for 22 years until his death.

-Rogers' seven-decade career wound down in 2017, as he encountered health problems that included a diagnosis of bladder cancer.